Papioani/Trip-onClick/README.md

 - You can test your client app in `http://localhost:5173`
 - You can test your API in `http://localhost:4000/api`

-## Basic Requirements

-No requirements.
-Do whatever you want

 ## Resources

 - [MySQL Cheat Sheet](http://www.mysqltutorial.org/mysql-cheat-sheet.aspx)